microsoft/PowerBI-Cli/README.md

 ## Commands

 ### config
-Gets and sets configuration values that are reused in commands
+Gets and sets configuration values that are reused in commands.
+Config values are stored within a `.powerbirc` file.
+If you store access keys please ensure that you **do not** commit these values to any public source control.
+If your access keys are compromised a user can take full control over your Power BI workspace collection.
+If you feel your account was compromised you can regenerate your access keys in the azure portal.

 **Setting new configuration values**